shyyadav/postmateClient-docs/docs/Security/secret-variables.md

 ### What happens on another machine?

 Keychain values are per-machine and never sync.
 After cloning a repo or importing an environment, saved secrets show as unfilled — enter the value once and it lands in that machine's keychain.
+In CI there is no keychain at all — supply values via `POSTMATE_SECRET_<NAME>` env vars or `--secret` flags instead.

 ### Do secret variables work with data tables?